nv-legate/legate/docs/legate/source/faq.rst

 Do I have to build drop-in replacement libraries?
     No!
-While we've chosen to provide drop-in replacement libraries for popular Python libraries to illustrate the benefits of Legate, you are both welcomed and encouraged to develop your own libraries on top of Legate.
+While we've chosen to provide drop-in replacement libraries for popular Python libraries to illustrate the benefits of Legate, you are both welcome and encouraged to develop your own libraries on top of Legate.
 We promise that they will compose well with other existing Legate libraries.